-At just over six miles round-trip, our trek around Kachemak Bay State Park was our most ambitious hike of the trip.
-However, thanks to it being almost completely flat except for the last mile, it wasn’t nearly as strenuous as I thought it would be.
-You can also do a slightly shorter hike by only hiking to Grewingk Glacier Lake and then coming back to where you started.
+You can do a slightly shorter hike by only hiking to Grewingk Glacier Lake and then coming back to where you started.
 We decided to continue on the Saddle Trail after Glacier Lake to a different endpoint.
-If you’re up for it, I do recommend that route because it’s beautiful and the Saddle Trail is entirely different than the first part of the hike.
+If you’re up for it, I do recommend the full six-mile route because it’s beautiful and the Saddle Trail is entirely different than the first part of the hike.

 How do I get there?

 Via water taxi from the Homer Spit.
 This is the expensive part of the hike.
-Round trip, we paid about $70 for both of us to get picked up and dropped off.
-That also includes the state park fee for both of us.
+Round trip, we paid about $70 in 2019 for both of us to get picked up and dropped off.
+That also includes the state park fee for the two of us.
 So while technically it’s not that expensive if you consider everything that’s included, I initially had sticker shock.

 Taking a water taxi also seemed logistically intimidating, but it actually turned out to be really easy.
 The night before our hike, we drove over to Mako’s Water Taxi to book our tickets.
 The staff was super helpful and friendly.